JH456/DL-IRC/README.md

 	* Used to interface with the YouTube API to perform searches based on keyword.
 * youtube-dl
     * A wrapper around youtube-dl to make the calls a little easier
+* nodemon
+    * For restarting on code updates

 ### Other
 * libicu-dev